FidgetCube/CTF_writeups/2022-CyberSkillsChallenge/H4-StegSnow/readme.md

 <p align="center"><img src="_images/size.png"></p>

 Lets find out what is making the image this size.
 Open it in a hex editor and search for the header (0xFFD8) and footer (0xFFD9) to see if there is any extra data out of place.
+There should be nothing after the footer as that signifies the end of the image.
+We can see there is a lot of data after the footer.

 <p align="center"><img src="_images/hex.png"></p>